telerik/blazor-docs/components/filemanager/selection.md

 * [One-way binding of the SelectedItems](#one-way-binding-of-the-selecteditems)

-## Two-way binding of the SelectedItems
+## Two-Way Binding of the SelectedItems

 You can use two-way binding when you want to track what items the user selected but you don't need to respond to the user action of selecting a file/folder.